vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 ```

 Clearly this padding is invalid, because the padding bytes are not all equal
 to 26.
-In our home-grown padding removal, `is_adding_valid` would be false and
+In our home-grown padding removal, `is_padding_valid` would be false and
 an error would be returned.

 There is one other value that is valid padding, which is 1.
 If